bennywong3/1340_gp114/README.md

 1: Occupy a table
 2: Release a table
 3. Check tables occupied for too long
-4. Show current availibility of seats
+4. Show current availability of seats
 5. End program
 ---------------------------------------
 Your input: